loopbackio/loopback.io/pages/en/lb2/Glossary.md

 : See _LoopBack model_.

 model property
-: A value attached to a model; for persisted models, corresponds to a database column or field
+: A value attached to a model; for persisted models, corresponds to a database column or field.

 ## N